Check Out These 5 Hygiene Products You Should Have During A Pandemic:

 Hand sanitizer is the second most effective way to practice hand hygiene behind proper handwashing.

 You can't always get to a sink, but you can carry this protective item in your purse or jacket pocket and leave a bottle in the car.
 Additionally, it doesn't promote resistant microbes.

 Hand sanitizer is less irritating to the skin and faster than hand washing when you are on the go.
 Although it's a star player in the war on coronavirus, it doesn't kill 100% of germs.

-Welcome the keychain multi-tool; Clean Key to your line up of COVID-19 protection.
+Welcome Clean Access Key to your line up of COVID-19 protection.